Photo by Kjersti Vick/Visit Cook County MN

-From Alaska to Vermont, these lesser-known destinations are perfect in autumn.
+From Alaska to Vermont, these lesser-known destinations are the perfect places to explore in autumn.

 The lung-busting hike to Devil’s Kettle Falls at Judge C.R.
 Magney State Park will take you the better part of a morning, but the payoff is a mysterious “waterfall to nowhere.”
-(Which is actually not mysterious anymore; scientists cracked the case last year.)
+(Which is actually not mysterious anymore; scientists cracked the case in 2017.)
 At Grand Portage State Park, just shy of the Canadian border, you’ll find the highest waterfall (70 feet) in Minnesota—only this one is far easier to reach.
-Another must: Make the 30-mile drive out to Poplar Haus, a new restaurant, lodge, and craft liquor store off the scenic Gunflint Trail.
+Another must: Make the 30-mile drive out to Poplar Haus, a rustic restaurant, lodge, and craft liquor store off the scenic Gunflint Trail.

-Less than 40 minutes from Salt Lake City is a ski town (population: 8,299) that is agreeable even when there isn’t snow on the ground—or movies screening with Sundance.
-Catch it in the fall shoulder season for lower room rates, a fraction of the crowds, and events like September 15-16’s Autumn Aloft, which sees a riot of hot-air balloons dotting the mountainous horizon.
+Less than 40 minutes from Salt Lake City is a ski town (population: 8,504) that is agreeable even when there isn’t snow on the ground—or movies screening with Sundance.
+Catch it in the fall shoulder season for lower room rates, a fraction of the crowds, and events like September 14 to 15’s Autumn Aloft, which sees a riot of hot-air balloons dotting the mountainous horizon.
 Check into Park City Peaks Hotel, a modern lodge peppered with Mad Men–era furniture, and then take off for Round Valley, a 700-acre nature area with more than 30 miles of mountain-biking trails.
-If you prefer leaf ogling by car, try the 14-mile Guardsman Pass route.
+If you prefer leaf ogling by car, try the seven-mile Guardsman Pass route.
 It is steep and unpaved, cutting through forests of evergreens and oaks in the Wasatch Mountains.
-The dense stand of aspens lining Pine Canyon Drive, in particular, is one the prettiest you’ll ever see.
+The dense stand of aspens lining Pine Canyon Drive, in particular, is one of the prettiest you’ll ever see.

 Back in Park City’s historic old town, walk Main Street, which is packed with independently owned shops, cafés, and galleries.
-Scout for SLC-made Porter ceramics and Woodchuck’s mahogany-lined journals at the two-year-old Park City Mercantile; take a caffeine break at minimalist-chic Pink Elephant Coffee Roasters; or visit the High West Distillery & Saloon, located on nearby Park Avenue, to try a tipple fashioned with its aged whiskeys.
-(The Bandit Joaquin combines American Prairie bourbon with matcha tea, crème de menthe, Branca Menta, lime, and club soda.)
+Scout for SLC-made Porter ceramics and mahogany-lined journals by Woodchuck at Park City Mercantile; take a caffeine break at minimalist-chic Pink Elephant Coffee Roasters; or visit the High West Distillery & Saloon, located on nearby Park Avenue, to try a tipple fashioned with its aged whiskeys.
+(The Ghost Dance combines American Prairie bourbon with raspberry, sweet vermouth, Amaro, and cold brew.)

 For grub, we recommend the Maine-style seafood rolls at Freshie’s Lobster Co. or generously portioned tacos, sopas, tortas, and tamales from Mexican grocery Anaya’s Market.
-And for an edible souvenir, enjoy a small-batch chocolate bar from award-winning Ritual Chocolate.
+For an edible souvenir, enjoy a small-batch chocolate bar from award-winning Ritual Chocolate.

 To immerse yourself in nature, the Delaware and Raritan Canal State Park is five minutes from Lambertville on the Jersey side; here you can canoe, picnic, bicycle, hike, horseback ride, or fish for perch and pickerel.
 On the New Hope side of the river, Bowman’s Hill Wildflower Preserve is flush with colorful fall foliage.
 In October, the beech trees, black oaks, and maples turn yellow, red, and purple; come November, you can see wild senna, witch hazel, and juniper berries on Eastern red cedars.

 Less than 20 minutes from downtown is the Turpentine Creek Wildlife Refuge, which provides a forever home to abandoned, abused, and neglected big cats.
 Another draw just north of the town is the Thorncrown Chapel, a soaring wood-and-glass sanctuary designed by architect E. Fay Jones.
 (Go on, take the Instagram bait.
 It’s a knockout.)
-And the excellent Crystal Bridges Museum of American Art in Bentonville, founded by a Walmart heiress, is just an hour’s drive away.
+What’s more: The excellent Crystal Bridges Museum of American Art in Bentonville, founded by a Walmart heiress, is an hour’s drive away.

-Stop by the Talkeetna Historical Society Museum, open on weekends or by appointment after the third week in September, to learn about the town’s trapping, gold-mining, and homesteading past—and its original native inhabitants.
+Stop by the Talkeetna Historical Society Museum, open after the third week in September on weekends only (or otherwise by appointment), to learn about the town’s trapping, gold-mining, and homesteading past—and its original native inhabitants.
 Even the building—the Territory of Alaska schoolhouse, opened in 1936—has a story to tell.
-Nearby, The Dancing Leaf Gallery is a solid spot for picking up Alaskan-made art and souvenirs such as birch-and-antler keepsake boxes and local birch syrup.
+Nearby, the Dancing Leaf Gallery is a solid spot for picking up Alaskan-made art and souvenirs such as birch-and-antler keepsake boxes and local birch syrup.
 The focus is on artisans in the Upper Susitna Valley, although you’ll find handmade pieces from throughout Alaska.

 Photographers will love ambling along Talkeetna’s rutted dirt roads lined with cabins, but for a closer look at a rambling old homestead, sign up for an ATV tour with Alaska Wilderness Adventurer.
 Dennis DeVore leads you five miles up the road to a homestead his family built in 1959—then treats you to lunch at his personal cabin on Wiggle Creek.
 This is followed by gold panning, target practice, or berry picking, depending on your interests and what’s in season.

-Lastly, treat yourself to an extraordinary flightseeing tour of Denali National Park with K2 Aviation, a company that has been plumbing the Alaskan backcountry since the 1960s.
+Lastly, splurge on an extraordinary flightseeing tour of Denali National Park with K2 Aviation, a company that has been plumbing the Alaskan backcountry since the 1960s.
 K2’s high-altitude summit tour circles Denali, Mounts Foraker and Hunter, plus two glaciers (Ruth and Kahiltna), the Great Gorge, Denali Pass, and the treacherous Harper Icefall.
 The glacier landing is optional, but you should definitely say yes.

-This sleepy little pearl on the southern Outer Banks is home to just 4,199 people.
+This sleepy little pearl on the southern Outer Banks is home to only 4,391 people.
 It’s the third-oldest town in North Carolina, nestled on the Crystal Coast halfway between Virginia Beach and Myrtle Beach.
-This fall, mark your calendar for the Beaufort Brewin’ craft beer shindig (September 28-29), an oyster roast and bonfire (November 4), and a community-wide “jumble sale” at the Beaufort Historic Site (November 17).
+This fall, mark your calendar for the Beaufort Brewin’ annual craft beer shindig (September 26–28) and a community-wide “jumble sale” at the Beaufort Historic Site (November 23).
 The weekly Olde Beaufort Farmers’ Market, set up in front of the Carteret County Courthouse, runs through November 17; swing by on a Saturday morning for a fair-trade caffeine fix from Green Truck Coffee and a roasted pear-and-ginger scone from The Accidental Bakery.

 No fall roundup would be complete without a shout-out to the nation’s most autumnal state.
 From Dorset to Grafton to Montpelier to Stowe, Vermont really lucked out in the looks department.
-But the reason we suggest zeroing in on Manchester, a 4,312-person town hugged by southern Vermont’s Taconic and Green Mountains, is its bounty of seasonal diversions.
+But the reason we suggest zeroing in on Manchester, a 2,444-person town hugged by southern Vermont’s Taconic and Green mountains, is its bounty of seasonal diversions.

-Drop your bags in one of 11 fireplace suites at the family-run Inn at Manchester.
+Drop your bags in one of 21 guest rooms at the family-run Inn at Manchester.
 The four-acre property dates to the 1880s but wasn’t converted into a guesthouse until 1978.
 Today’s visitors rave about the homemade cottage cakes, luxurious bedding, and lovely grounds.
-From here, you can make the art rounds (Tilting at Windmills Gallery, Southern Vermont Arts Center); go pumpkin-picking and hay-riding at Equinox Valley Nursery through early November; visit Hildene, the mansion of Robert Todd Lincoln and one of the state’s grandest examples of Georgian revival architecture; or shop for birch hexagon coasters, wood slab lazy Susans, and other made-in-Vermont souvenirs at the 68-year-old Manchester Woodcraft.
+From here, you can make the art rounds (Tilting at Windmills Gallery, Southern Vermont Arts Center); go pumpkin-picking and hay-riding at Equinox Valley Nursery; visit Hildene, the mansion of Robert Todd Lincoln and one of the state’s grandest examples of Georgian revival architecture; or shop for birch hexagon coasters, wood slab lazy Susans, and other made-in-Vermont souvenirs at the more than 60-year-old Manchester Woodcraft.